In last month’s Classic Bike I wrote a bit about Rudge gearboxes as part of the feature I’m doing on restoring a 1937 Special.

-What actually happened was this, that particular issue was a bit tight for space so I had to keep the feature brief, hence the ide of putting the full story on here in the hopes it might be useful to someone.
-But at the last minute another feature in the magazine fell through so I had space again and was up till all hours rewriting the feature with loads more pictures, taking some comfort from the fact that at least now I wouldn’t need to put it on the Blog.
+What actually happened was this, that particular issue was a bit tight for space so I had to keep the feature brief, hence the idea of putting the full story on here in the hopes it might be useful to someone.
+But at the last minute another feature in the magazine fell through so I had space again and was up till all hours rewriting the feature with loads more gearbox pictures, taking some comfort from the fact that at least now I wouldn’t need to put it on the Blog.
 When the magazine came out a couple of weeks later I found that they hadn’t used the new material and had got around the extra space by just enlarging a couple of pictures… Doh!
 That’s just how it goes in magazines sometimes and so now I was back to putting it on here.
-But I admit, I did wonder whether anybody would actually come looking for it… Well, they did, so here we go!
+But I admit, I did wonder whether anybody would actually come looking for it… Well, apparently so, so here we go!

 Firstly, Rudge were very fond of taper/spline combinations, indeed I think I was told that it was their patented idea and presumably relates to the Rudge Whitworth backbone industry of automotive wheel manufacture.
 These appear in several places and in the gearbox, are to be found on the kick start and clutch centre.
 Having loosened the nut, the kick starter can be freed by giving it an outward tap on the pedal end with a soft mallet.
 The clutch centre has a thread for a puller which is available from the Rudge club.
-Since most British clutch pullers are 20 or 26 tpi and somewhere around an inch diameter; it dawned on me to have a look at what pullers i already had – how many variations can there possibly be?
-I had a look through my selection and right enough, I found a BSA six spring one is the same, saving me a job.
+Since most British clutch pullers are 20 or 26 tpi and somewhere around an inch diameter; it dawned on me to have a look at what pullers I already had – how many variations can there possibly be?
+I had a look through my selection and right enough, I found a BSA six spring one is the same thread, saving me a job.

 Before dismantling the gearbox it is worth assessing end float.